Skip to Content

 • Checking and Cleaning Mold or Mildew Growth

-Next, run an examination for mold or mildew growth on your wood floors.
+Next, examine mold or mildew growth on your wood floors.
 Thereupon, clean the affected areas using anti-mold or anti-fungal products.
-This step ensures that no harmful biological growth has survived the water incident.
+This step ensures that no harmful biological evolution has survived the water incident.

 • Examining Moisture Levels in Wood Flooring

-To further ascertain the condition of the floors and to determine whether you can start using them again, use a moisture testing meter.
-Only when the moisture content is detected to be below 5% should you resume normal usage of the wood flooring.
+To further ascertain the floors’ condition and determine whether you can start using them again, use a moisture testing meter.
+Only when the moisture content is detected below 5% should you resume normal usage of the wood flooring.

 • When to Involve Professionals

-When the damage seems beyond your capacity to handle or when DIY methods appear insufficient, do not hesitate to reach out to professionals.
+Do not hesitate to contact professionals when the damage seems beyond your capacity to handle or DIY methods appear insufficient.
 A professional response can save your floor from becoming completely unsalvageable.

 • Types of Wood and Time Required for Drying

-Time is of essence when addressing water damage on wood floors.
+Time is of the essence when addressing water damage on wood floors.
 The drying time varies depending on the type of wood.
-Harwood floors, for instance, made from hard, resinous wood can be dried within 24 to 48 hours.
-On the other hand, softwood floors, being of softer woods, may require 1 to 3 days to properly dry.
+Harwood floors, for instance, made from rugged, resinous wood, can be dried within 24 to 48 hours.
+On the other hand, softwood floors, being of softer woods, may require 1 to 3 days to dry properly.

 • Contacting Insurance Providers